Korean garden: Korean gardens abroad

-A traditional Korean garden is currently under construction in Nantes, France.
-"Suncheon Garden", a 5000 square metre site, is enclosed within Blottereau Park, and celebrates the 120th anniversary of diplomatic ties between South Korea and France.
+A traditional Korean garden was inaugurated in Nantes, France in 2006.
+"Colline de Suncheon" ("Suncheon Hill"), a 5000 square metre site, is enclosed within Blottereau Park and celebrates the 120th anniversary of diplomatic ties between South Korea and France.
 There are traditional Korean gardens in the Chapultepec Zoo in Mexico City; Gençlik Park in Ankara, Turkey; in Cairo, Egypt; le Jardin d'Acclimatation de Paris; Erholungspark Marzahn in Berlin; Grüneburgpark in Frankfurt; and at the VanDusen Botanical Garden in Vancouver, Canada.
 The Korean Ambassador's Residence Garden in Washington, D.C. is a typical example of a well-maintained Korean garden.